sicaaa/talking-tree-pi/README.md

 - open the terminal and install piper: `pip3 install piper-tts`

-If the installation via pip fails you can download the following file fpr your macOS: <br>
+If the installation via pip fails you can download the following file for your macOS: <br>
 https://sourceforge.net/projects/piper-tts.mirror/files/2023.11.14-2/piper_macos_aarch64.tar.gz/download <br>